 Fortunately, the other sommeliers in the group were gracious enough to introduce me to a tasting technique that ultimately changed the way I think about wine, food, and everything else I put in front of my nose.

-Learn more about a wine in 15 minutes than you ever thought possible.
+Learn more about wine in 15 minutes than you ever thought possible.

 Do It Yourself

 You can try tasting wine with the grid even if you’re not practicing blind tasting.
 It will help you to associate features of a wine based on where and how it was made.
 With experience, you’ll build a mental repertoire of tasting notes and what they indicate in a wine.
-For example, whenever I sniff the subtle aroma of Parmesan cheese in a sparkling wine (my marker for more animalistic leesy “autolytic” aroma), I begin to associate that smell, with a wine from Champagne.
+For example, sometimes I sniff the subtle aroma of Parmesan cheese in a sparkling wine (my marker for more animalistic leesy “autolytic” aroma.)
+I begin to associate that smell with a wine from Champagne.

 What You’ll Need